A semi-parametric dynamic conditional correlation framework for risk forecasting: Simulation study

+The estimation results are still relatively accurate for the non-spherical $nst$ distribution that, for correlation parameters, returns RMSE values slightly higher than those obtained in the Normal case.
+For parameters $q$ and $\gamma_0$, the simulated RMSE is in line with the Normal case, for $\gamma_0$, and even lower for $q$.

+These results suggest that the proposed semi-parametric estimation procedure is able not only to keep track of the volatility and correlation dynamics but also of the distributional properties of portfolio returns, through the estimation of $q$ and $\gamma_0$ (implicitly $c$).

+Finally, reminding that the main motivation for the Semi-DCC-AL model is the generation of accurate portfolio risk forecasts, the last two columns of Table \ref{simu_table_dcc} provide a very important benchmark for assessing the properties of the proposed estimation procedure.
+Comparing the $\alpha=2.5\%$ \emph{estimated} and \emph{true} risk forecasts, for both VaR and ES, it can be noted that these two series are on average very close even for the shortest sample size $T=2000$.
+The RMSE values are also remarkably low: with $T=2000$ they do not exceed 0.0811 for VaR and 0.1034 for ES, and their values monotonically decrease as $T$ increases across three return distributions.
+This last set of results confirms the ability of the proposed two-stage estimation procedure to accurately reproduce the portfolio risk dynamics.

-In summary, the analysis of simulation results reveals some encouraging regularities: \begin{itemize} \item[-] the absolute value of the estimated bias is, for all coefficients, small (in relative terms); \item[-] the simulated Root Mean Squared Error (RMSE) monotonically decreases with the sample size $T$, suggesting consistency of the estimation procedure; \item[-] as expected, the RMSE values tend to increase when heavier tailed distributions are considered; \item[-] the predicted VaR and ES are on average very close to their simulated counterparts. \end{itemize} The outcome of the simulation study then provides support to the use of the two-step AL based estimation method which is able to produce relatively accurate parameter estimates and portfolio risk forecasts, for both spherical and non-spherical error distributions.
+Summarizing, the analysis of simulation results reveals some encouraging regularities: \begin{itemize} \item[-] the absolute value of the estimated bias is, for all coefficients, small (in relative terms); \item[-] the simulated Root Mean Squared Error (RMSE) monotonically decreases with the sample size $T$, suggesting consistency of the estimation procedure; \item[-] as expected, the RMSE values tend to increase when heavier tailed distributions are considered; \item[-] the predicted VaR and ES are on average very close to their simulated counterparts. \end{itemize}